ecalio07/enron/environment/BEST_PRACTICES.md

 C:\Users\DELL\Projetos\enron-paper> jupyter notebook

 **Recomendations(Dos and Don'ts):**
 * Do: Version Jupyter Notebook files.
-You can use version names directly and use git version than  keeping the same name and specify changes in commit messages
+You can use version names directly and use git versioning to specifying changes in commit messages
 * Don´t: chunk all your code in just one cell.
 It is better to use other cells split per modules.
 It is easier to understand the code.
+* Do: Prefer to define functions in Jupyter files, whenever is possible, instead of keeping them in python files for later add imports.

 ## Docker:
 Exige uma curva de aprendizado, mas garante a reprodutibilidade.
 Execente para trabalhar em conjunto com o Jupyter.